 Certain people aren't counted when working out the number of adults who live in your home, therefore your bill will be reduced.
 For example, full time students, student nurses and severely mentally impaired.

-Find out more about discounts for people who aren't counted for Council Tax in sections 10 to 13 of the leaflet Council Tax - a guide to your bill.
+Find out more about discounts for people who aren't counted for Council Tax in Council Tax 2014/15 - a guide to your bill.

 If there is a room or other extra space in your property that is needed by a disabled occupant, the disabled band reduction scheme may help you to get a reduction in your Council Tax.
 The reduction works out as being the next level down in the Council Tax band.

-Find out more about the disabled band reduction scheme in the leaflet Council Tax - a guide to your bill.
+Find out more about the disabled band reduction scheme in Council Tax 2014/15 - a guide to your bill.

 Some dwellings may be exempt from council tax or exempt for up to six months, depending on the reason they are empty or the special circumstances of the people who live in them.

 The types of occupied properties that are exempt and the circumstances of the people who live in them are listed below.
 Types of empty properties that can be exempted are listed too.

-You can also check the details of what sort of properties are exempt in sections 14 to 17 of the leaflet Council Tax - a guide to your bill.
+You can also check the details of what sort of properties are exempt in Council Tax 2014/15 - a guide to your bill.